 First, wash wash wash!
 Beets are a root vegetable are are, thus, usually pretty dirty.
 Give your beets a good scrubbing before roasting them.

 Trim the beets next.
 I do this by carefully cutting the tops and bottoms off of each beet with a knife.
-Some people just trip the greens off, but I prefer to cut the whole top off.
+Some people just remove the greens, but I prefer to cut the whole top off.

 Wrap the beets in foil.
 This will help hold in the heat and their juices while roasting.
 The foil also helps them roast more evenly.
 I have found it best to wrap each beet individually for quicker, even cooking.
 However, if you prefer, you can wrap them all together, though you will need to check for doneness more frequently.